bonniss/refine-mantine-v7/README.md

 Mantine@7 offers several approaches of theming and styling.
 [Learn here](https://mantine.dev/getting-started/#learn).

 Mantine@7 also offers a system of CSS variables that you can use them in your stylesheets.
 To get CSS variables autocomplete and PostCSS support, [follow here to set up your VS Code](https://mantine.dev/getting-started/#set-up-vs-code).

+Last but not least, you have full power of TailwindCSS v4 with dark mode support out of the box.

 ### Change favicon